rule

 Text 5

-Shadows, echoes and mirages, though mere projections, create motives; the same way gives the body and all of its material conceptions rise to fear till the day one dies.
+Shadows, echoes and mirages, though mere projections, create motives [in people]; the same way the body and all of its material conceptions create fear until the day one dies.
+(Vedabase)

 Text 6-7

-The Supreme Soul alone creates the universe and is created as its Lord, protects and is protected as the Self of all Creation and withdraws and is withdrawn as the Controller; accordingly no other entity can be ascertained as existing apart from Him, and thus has this threefold appearance established within the Supreme Self and consisting of the modes no [other or independent] basis; know that the threefold [of the seen, the seeing and the seer to resp. the tamas, the rajas and the sattva] is a construct of the illusory energy [under the influence of Him in the form of Time, see also B.G.
+The Supreme Soul who alone creates the universe and is created as its Lord, protects and is protected as the Self of all Creation and withdraws and is withdrawn as the Controller.
+Accordingly no other entity can be ascertained as existing apart from Him, and thus has this threefold appearance established within the Supreme Self and consisting of the modes no [other or independent] basis; know that the threefold [of the seen, the seeing and the seer according to resp. the tamas, the rajas and the sattva quality] is a construct of the illusory energy [under the influence of Him in the form of Time, see also B.G.
 14: 19].
+(Vedabase)

 Text 8